 What kinds of woodpeckers can you find in Texas?

-No matter where you live in Texas, you are able to see a large number of woodpeckers hanging around.
-Most people are surprised at the wide variety of species that can be found near them.
+No matter where you live in Texas, you can see a variety of woodpeckers.
+Most people are surprised at the large number of species that can be found near them.

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)

 - Relatively small and has a small bill compared to other woodpecker species.

 - Color-wise, they have white bellies with a mostly black back that features streaks and spots of white.

 - Male birds have a distinctive red spot on the back of their head, which females lack.

 Downy Woodpeckers are one of the most common woodpeckers in Texas!

 You probably recognize them, as they are a familiar sight in most backyards and are found in many different habitats.
 Naturally, they are seen in deciduous woods with a nearby water source.
 But these birds have adapted well to human development and are commonly observed in suburban backyards, parks, orchards, and cemeteries.